japeral/colisionador_releases/README.md

     $./download_latest_list.sh
     $mv 'uc...' r160list_sorted.csv
 ```
-* If you want to make your own file, it has to have the all entries sorted by the ripedmd160, or the binary search algorithm will not work well.
+* If you want to make your own file, it has to have the all entries sorted by the ripemd160, or the binary search algorithm will not work well.

-4. Execute Test
+4. Test

 Linux
 ```